Sun-Jc/shen-zhen-researcher-house/demo/OPFR/model.md

   - The proposer can adopt a mixed strategy where it chooses to be honest and to attack with probability $\beta$ and $1-\beta$, respectively.
 - **Payoff**
   - **Staking Rule**:
     - **Validators** must stake an amount denoted by $V$ to participate in the validation process.
 This stake acts as collateral to ensure that validators act honestly.
     - **The Proposer** is required to stake an amount denoted by $S$ to submit transactions.
 This stake serves as a guarantee of their commitment to proposing valid transactions and disincentivizes malicious behavior.
   - **Reward Rule**:
     - **Validators** who correctly verify transactions receive a reward denoted by $T$, which represents a portion of transaction fees or other incentives provided by the system.
+Notably, if there are multiply validators correctly verify, each validator receives a portion of the reward $T$ proportional to their deposit amount.
     - **The Proposer** who submits valid transactions receives a reward denoted by $B$, which is based on transaction fees or a fixed incentive per batch of transactions proposed.
   - **Slash Rule**:
     - **Validators** are subject to slashing if they are found to be malicious or fail to perform their verification duties.
 This involves forfeiting a portion of their staked amount,  $f_p V$, as a penalty.